Wellington Management Group Llp Increases Position in Yeti Holdings (YETI)

-Fintel reports that Wellington Management Group Llp has filed a 13G form with the SEC disclosing ownership of 8.34MM shares of Yeti Holdings Inc (YETI).
-This represents 9.67% of the company.
+Fintel reports that Wellington Management Group Llp has filed a 13G/A form with the SEC disclosing ownership of 9.01MM shares of Yeti Holdings Inc (YETI).
+This represents 10.45% of the company.

-In their previous filing dated February 4, 2022 they reported 4.32MM shares and 4.93% of the company, an increase in shares of 92.88% and an increase in total ownership of 4.74% (calculated as current - previous percent ownership).
+In their previous filing dated February 6, 2023 they reported 8.34MM shares and 9.67% of the company, an increase in shares of 8.03% and an increase in total ownership of 0.78% (calculated as current - previous percent ownership).

 The projected annual revenue for Yeti Holdings is $1,838MM, an increase of 15.57%.
 The projected annual EPS is $2.90, an increase of 32.26%.